Medical expert of the article

 - displacement and instability of the joint, weakening of the ligaments.

-With an unfavorable development of events, the recovery period is significantly increased, various negative consequences of the injury may occur.
-[17]
+In case of unfavorable development of events, the recovery period increases significantly, and various negative consequences of the injury may arise. [ 17 ]

-Most patients show adequate recovery.
-The main factor of recovery is timely seeking medical help within the first two days after elbow dislocation.
-An attempt to self-repair the damage, or the absence of the necessary therapy, significantly worsens the prognosis.
+Most patients experience adequate recovery.
+The main factor in recovery is timely medical attention within the first two days after an elbow dislocation.
+An attempt to self-reduce the injury or the lack of necessary therapy significantly worsens the prognosis.
 In these cases, it is often necessary to resort to a surgical solution to the problem.